 The Odense2-K has one PCI-e 16x slot (sorry, no dual graphics card upgrades) but does have integrated / onboard graphics in-case your graphics card ever dies.
 Note that you cannot use the onboard graphics at the same time as your GTX 1060 video card however.

-Below are a list of Input / Output ports from the HP product page.
+Below is a list of Input / Output ports from the HP product page.

 USB 2.0: 2